The Dark Tower (2017 film): Plot

-Back in Mid-World, the seer determines that the machine is six months away on foot and portal access is restricted to Walter's bases.
-Jake realizes that Walter has a base in New York that they can use to reach the machine.
-Suddenly, the Taheen, Walter's minions, attack the village – but Roland kills many of them.
-Roland and Jake return to Earth where Roland's injuries are treated at a hospital.
-Jake learns the location of Walter's base from a homeless man who helped him earlier.
-When Jake returns home to check in on his mother, he finds her charred remains and breaks down in tears.
-Seeing this, Roland vows to avenge her death.
-This leads to him teaching Jake the basics of gun fighting, as well as the Gunslinger's Creed, which he has not uttered since his own father's death.
+Back in Mid-World, the seer determines that the machine is six months away on foot; the only shortcut is through one of Walter's secret labs.
+Jake realizes that Walter has a lab in New York that he recognizes from a vision.
+Suddenly, Walter's Taheen minions attack the village; Roland guns most of them down but is forced to return to New York for modern medical treatment.
+Jake learns the location of Walter's lab from a homeless man who helped him earlier, but when he tries to find his mother, he discovers only charred remains and breaks down crying.
+Seeing this, Roland vows to avenge her death and bonds with Jake by teaching him gun-fighting as well as the "Gunslinger's Creed", which he has not uttered since his own father's death.